TheDohn/TheDohn.github.io/README.md

 UPDATES ARE IN PROGRESS

+Unfortunately I do not see anyway of making the entire project available here, so I have put some representative files here in order to demonstrate my thought process throughout the project.

 ## Comparing long-term weather forecasts (In Progress)
 A common debate in our household is whether it is worth commiting to long-term plans that are highly weather dependent. i.e. should we make nonrefundable reservations on a Monday for the following Sunday?